openzipkin/b3-propagation/README.md

 Debug is encoded as `X-B3-Flags: 1`.
 Debug implies an accept decision, so don't also send the `X-B3-Sampled` header.

 ## Single Header
 A single header named `b3` standardized in late 2018 for use in JMS and w3c `tracestate`.
-Design and rationale are captured [here](https://cwiki.apache.org/confluence/display/ZIPKIN/b3+single+header+format).
-Check or update our [support page](https://cwiki.apache.org/confluence/display/ZIPKIN/b3+single+header+support) for adoption status.
+Design and rationale are captured [here](RATIONALE.md).
+Check or update our [status page](STATUS.md) for adoption status.

 In simplest terms `b3` maps propagation fields into a hyphen delimited string.